CBT technique for unhelpful thoughts (animation)

 Step 2.
 What is the negative thought?

 Does everything always go wrong?
 Are you really a terrible person?
-Was what happened all your fault?
-Would you say the same things to someone you care about if they were in this situation?
+Was what happened your responsibility entirely?
+Would you say the same things to someone you cared about who was in this situation?